lookupkim/110920-pt-project-template/TEMPLATE_README.md

 # Title

-**Authors**: Student1, Student2
+**Authors**: Kimberly Dickson

 ## Overview

-A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.
+This research has been developed to help Microsoft determine the profitability of entering the movie industry.
+The model for predicting the "Profit" is based on movie releases that made the most revenue, the comparison of generations, and the budget.

 ## Business Problem